-The best way to keep up to date with Hampton & Richmond Borough FC
+The official Hampton & Richmond Borough FC app

 Hampton came back from 2-0 down to beat Peacehaven & Telscombe 4-2 and relegate the Magpies from the Ryman Premier.